lbzhello/andy/README.md

 #### Symbol

-All characters except delimiter can be use as symbol
+All characters except delimiter can be used as symbol

     var, num, str+, a-b ...